 It will include elements of the historic Get-A-Way Skatepark and offer areas dedicated to both Olympic and street-style skateboarding.

-The new sports complex is expected be built on a three-acre site between Kids Space and the championship soccer fields and is expected to be ready in summer 2022!
+The new park is being built on a three-acre site between Kids Space and the championship soccer fields and is expected to be ready in summer 2022!

 The donor, a fellow skater, says the goal is for others to have the opportunity for physical fitness and to learn important life lessons.